 One of the benefits of whole life insurance is that it is a type of permanent life insurance.
 In addition to a death benefit, whole life policies feature a cash value component.
 If you can afford higher premiums and are interested in growing cash value, whole life insurance is a great option to investigate.

 Universal Life Insurance

 Like whole life, universal life insurance is permanent and can offer a cash value component.
 One of the unique features of universal life insurance is flexible premiums.
 Policyholders can typically adjust their premiums throughout the lifetime of the policy, as long as there is enough cash value to keep the policy in force.

 How to Get More Benefits and Value when Buying Life Insurance

 Life insurance offers the most benefits when the policy you purchase is the right fit for you and your financial situation.
 Research different types of life insurance, decide what premiums you can afford, determine how much coverage you need, and then plug those numbers into a free life insurance quote calculator.

 Bestow makes term life insurance simple and stress-free with a 100% online application process and zero medical exam requirements.
-Same-day decisions, rates starting from just $11 per month, and term periods ranging from ten to thirty years are some of the benefits of purchasing a life insurance policy with bestow.com.
+Most receiving same-day decisions, rates starting from just $11 per month, and term periods ranging from 10 to 30 years are some of the benefits of purchasing a life insurance policy with bestow.com.